Framstag/libosmscout/webpage/content/documentation/source.md

 You can use [vcpkg](https://github.com/Microsoft/vcpkg) to install required dependencies and build against.

-Currently the following vcpkg dependencies can be used (depending on the libraries you want to build):
+Currently, the following vcpkg dependencies can be used (depending on the libraries you want to build):

 * zlib